ecdye/zram-config/README.md

 This branch uses a OverlayFS mount with zram so that syncFromDisk on start is not needed.
-This should allow quicker boots and larger directories as no complete directory copy needed as its the lower mount in the OverlayFS. https://github.com/kmxz/overlayfs-tools should be a git clone operation and forgot to add to .gitignore, but many thanks to kmxz for the overlay merge tool.
+This should allow quicker boots and larger directories as no complete directory copy needed as its the lower mount in the OverlayFS. https://github.com/kmxz/overlayfs-tools many thanks to kmxz for the overlay merge tool.

 Zram-config also allows a 'kiosk mode' where `sudo zram-config enable-ephemeral` on reboot will load the whole root into zram.
 There is no sync and zdir/zlog entries will be ignored as already included via the whole ro-root and zram upper. `sudo zram-config disable-ephemeral` and reboot to return to a normal system. https://blockdev.io/read-only-rpi/ and thanks to the original sources for another great script.